gmbrandt/xwavecal/README.rst

 One can use ``xwavecal`` to fully reduce their data by adding stages to the [stages] section, and by adding options to the [reduction] section of the config.ini file.
 The pipeline is automatic, however you have to change roughly twice the number of options in the config.ini file and so errors are more likely to occur.
-Example configuration files for IRD (Subaru), HARPS, and NRES spectrographs are in the ``xwavecal/example_config/``.
-The IRD and HARPS configuration files are meant to be examples only: they were made on a limited set of IRD and HARPS data.
-The value of each configuration parameter will in those example files will change often as I tweak the files.
+Example configuration files for HARPS and NRES spectrographs are in the ``xwavecal/example_config/``.
+The HARPS configuration files are meant to be examples only: they were made on a limited set of HARPS data.
+The value of each configuration parameter in those example files will change often as I tweak the files.

 I may document the full data reduction pipeline a later release (perhaps much later).
-Or, I may move that functionality to a new repo.
+Or, I may move that functionality to a new git repository.

 End note
 ========